nusex/nusex/docs/source/refs/commands.rst

 Optional:

 - :code:`-o`, :code:`--overwrite` (flag): overwrite an existing template should it already exist
+- :code:`-r`, :code:`--from-repo`: a repo URL to build a template from
 - :code:`--ignore-exts`: a comma separated list of file types to ignore when scanning for files (default: pyc,pyo,pyd,pyi)
 - :code:`--ignore-dirs`: a comma separated list of directories to ignore when scanning for files (default: .git,.venv,.egg-info,.nox,dist)

 .. versionchanged:: 0.2.0

     Added overwrite flag.

+.. versionchanged:: 0.3.0

+    Added ability to build from repo.

 deploy
 ======